 We’ve all heard the saying, “Less is more.”
 This is appropriate in many circumstances.
 Less talking during a movie is better.
 Less words in a sentence is optimal.
 Definitely less stress in a work day is essential.
 And, less dialogue in an action movie is better.

 When it comes to data about users and entities, however, more is infinitely better.
 When you’re trying to establish whether a person or entity is behaving badly, the more data you have about what users and entities are doing, when, where and with what entitlements, the more successful you will be at deciphering bad behavior from anomalous behavior.
 And, that is the goal of big data security analytics.
 You’re looking for behavior based signs of malintent.
 So, the more data you can ingest to get to a decision, the better.
+This data makes our Okta integration so much more effective.

 How Much More?